opencarecc/allergoki/about/index.md

 ---
 layout: default
-title: About Prototype01 by opencare.cc
+title: About Allergo Kì by opencare.cc
 ---

 # About page